evilrobotindustries/nifty-generator/README.md

 ## Deployment

 The `deploy` command allows you to update the generated metadata to point to wherever the media files are hosted.
-Simply provide the base uri value as a command line option.
+Simply provide the `base-uri` as a command line option.

 Basic usage: